 Storing the olive oil

 The tomato confit will keep for longer when the tomatoes are fully submerged in the olive oil.
 However, if you do want to use it in other recipes, scoop a little bit off the top.
-The olive oil will congeal or harden when kept in the fridge so I recommend taking it out of the fridge 10 minutes before use to allow it to become a liquid consistency.
+The olive oil will congeal or harden when kept in the fridge.
+I recommend taking it out of the fridge 10 minutes before use to allow it to become a liquid consistency.

 If you have any questions or would like to leave a review, please do so here!
 I always love answering your food and recipe related questions and hearing your feedback on my recipes.